-The SLT and the headteacher will review staff training needs annually, and in response to any serious or persistent behaviour issues disrupting the running of the school.
+The SLT and the headteacher will review staff training needs regularly, and in response to any serious or persistent behaviour issues disrupting the running of the school.

-4. Managing behaviour
+5. Managing behaviour

-Instances of unacceptable behaviour will be taken seriously and dealt with immediately.
-Staff will respond promptly, predictably and with confidence to maintain a calm, safe learning environment using a restorative approach- pupils displaying disruptive behaviour will be given options using the language of choice (e.g. 'You can finish your work now or complete it in reflection time during break') Staff will consider afterwards how to prevent such behaviour from recurring Staff will follow the behaviour escalation ladders (appendix 2) to support with managing persistent disruptive behaviour.
-Behavioural incidents beyond one off low-level disruption will be recorded on the school MIS (CPOMS) by the member of staff dealing with the incident.
+Staff will be encouraged to use preventative strategies to minimise disruptive or unacceptable behaviour and maintain a positive, focussed learning environment in school.
+However, instances of unacceptable behaviour will be taken seriously and dealt with immediately.
+Staff will respond promptly, predictably and with confidence to maintain a calm, safe learning environment using a restorative approach- pupils displaying disruptive behaviour will be given options using the language of choice (e.g. 'You can finish your work now or complete it in reflection time during break') Staff will consider afterwards how to prevent such behaviour from recurring.

+Staff will use the behaviour toolkit (appendix 2) to support maintaining a positive learning environment.
+Behavioural incidents beyond one off low-level disruption will be recorded on CPOMS by the member of staff dealing with the incident.
 As part of school's restorative behaviour approach incidents will be recorded in the following way: